Hey. Welcome to the first part of this brand new two-part series on the indicators of digital analytics transformation.

 #4.
 You are paying more for your digital analytics tool

-You didn’t expect this to be a transformation indicator.
-Did you?
+You didn’t expect this to be a data analytics and digital transformation indicator. did you?

 If not for a large Malaysian Banking client of ours, this would not have found a place here.